-In these settings, the PSAP would merely make everything louder.
-If you have hearing loss, this not only doesn’t solve the problem; it can cause discomfort or further damage your hearing.
+In these settings, a PSAP will merely make everything louder.
+If you suffer from hearing loss, making all the sounds around you louder won’t help you hear more clearly.
+Loud sounds can cause discomfort or further damage your hearing.

-A person who occasionally wants sound a little louder may benefit from a PSAP.
-For example, if you watch TV late at night while your spouse sleeps in the next room, a PSAP may end the quarrels over late night TV volume.
+An individual who would occasionally like to hear sounds a little louder may benefit from a PSAP.
+For example, if you watch TV late at night while your spouse sleeps in the next room, a PSAP may end quarrels over late-night TV volume.

-PSAPs can seem appealing because they cost less than a quality hearing aid.
-Some may even think that they are just a cheaper version of the same thing, but using a PSAP when you really need a hearing aid not only diminishes your sound experience, it can be dangerous!
+PSAPs seem appealing because they cost less than a quality hearing aid.
+You may think they are simply cheaper versions of hearing aids, but using PSAPs when you really need hearing aids will diminish your listening experience and can even be dangerous!

-An audiologist can examine the hearing loss to determine its cause.
-It may be an infection, earwax or even a tumor.
-In these cases, delayed medical care could cause serious damage to your hearing and overall health.
+A hearing specialist can determine the cause of your hearing loss, which could be an infection, earwax, or a tumor.
+In these cases, delayed medical care could cause serious damage to your hearing and your overall health.

-Even if the hearing loss is age-related, speaking with a professional regarding hearing solutions will help you stay safer, healthier and connected with those you love.
+If your hearing loss is age-related, speaking with a hearing aid professional regarding solutions will help you stay safe, healthy, and connected with those you love.

-On top of this, indiscriminately amplified sound can cause or worsen your hearing loss.
-Using a PSAP device may turn mild hearing loss into a major problem.
-In a recent report published by Consumer Reports, they remind consumers of this fact.
+Furthermore, indiscriminately amplified sound can cause or worsen your hearing loss.
+Using a PSAP has the potential to turn mild hearing loss into a major problem.
+In a recent report by Consumer Reports, consumers are reminded of this fact.

-Some people use PSAP when they really need a hearing aid.
-They don’t realize how much clearer and more enjoyable sound is with a hearing aid.
+Some people incorrectly use PSAPs when they really need hearing aids.
+They don’t realize how much clearer and more enjoyable listening can be when wearing a hearing aid.

 If you’re considering getting a PSAP, get your hearing tested first.
-Learn about the advanced hearing technology found in today’s hearing aids.
+Learn about the advanced hearing aid technology available to you.